-SEC. \\\\\.
-Section 911 of the Code of Civil Procedure is amended to read:

-911. A court of appeal may order any case on appeal within the original jurisdiction of the municipal and justice courts superior court in its district transferred to it for hearing and decision as provided by rules of the Judicial Council when the superior court certifies, or the court of appeal determines, that such transfer appears necessary to secure uniformity of decision or to settle important questions of law.

-No case in which there is a right on appeal to a trial anew in the superior court shall be transferred pursuant to this section before a decision in such case becomes final therein.
+- SEC. \\\\\.
+Section 911 of the Code of Civil Procedure is amended to read: - 911.
+A court of appeal may order any case on appeal within the original jurisdiction of the municipal and justice courts to the superior court in its district transferred to it for hearing and decision as provided by rules of the Judicial Council when the superior court certifies, or the court of appeal determines, that such transfer appears necessary to secure uniformity of decision or to settle important questions of law. - No case in which there is a right on appeal to a trial anew in the superior court shall be transferred pursuant to this section before a decision in such case becomes final therein.

-A court to which any case is transferred pursuant to this section shall have similar power to review any matter and make orders and judgments as the appellate division of the superior court would have in such case, except that if the case was tried anew in the superior court, the reviewing court of appeal shall have similar power to review any matter and make orders and judgments as it has in a case within the original jurisdiction of the superior court appealed pursuant to Section 904.1 of the Code of Civil Procedure.
+A court to which any case is transferred pursuant to this section shall have similar power to review any matter and make orders and judgments as the appellate division of the superior court would have in such case, except that if the case was tried anew in the superior court, the reviewing court of appeal shall have similar power to review any matter and make orders and judgments as it has in a case within the original jurisdiction of the superior court appealed pursuant to Section 904.1.

 Comment.
-Section 911 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 911 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).

-VI, §§ 1, 5(b), (e), 10.
-The section applies to appeals taken to the appellate division of the superior court (see Section 904.5 (appellate jurisdiction)) and to appeals taken to the superior court where the appeal is in the form of a trial de novo (see, e.g., Section 116.770 (small claims appeals)).
+Section 911 applies to appeals taken to the appellate division of the superior court (see Section 904.2 (taking appeal in limited case) and to appeals taken to the superior court where the appeal is in the form of a trial de novo (see, e.g., Section 116.770 (small claims appeals)).

-43 Code Civ.
+Code Civ.
 Proc. § 1033 (amended).
 Small recovery

-SEC. .
+SEC. \\\\\.
 Section 1033 of the Code of Civil Procedure is amended to read:

-1033. (a) In the superior court a general civil matter, costs or any portion of claimed costs shall be as determined by the court in its discretion in accordance with Section 1034 where the prevailing party recovers a judgment that could have been rendered in a court of lesser jurisdiction a Chapter 5.1 civil matter.

-- (b) In a municipal or justice court, when When a prevailing plaintiff recovers less than the amount prescribed by law as the maximum limitation upon the jurisdiction of the small claims court division, the following shall apply: - (1) When the party could have brought the action in the small claims court division but did not do so, the court may, in its discretion, allow or deny costs to the prevailing party, or may allow costs in part in any amount as it deems proper. - (2) When the party could not have brought the action in the small claims court division, costs and necessary disbursements shall be limited to the actual cost of the filing fee, the actual cost of service of process, and, when otherwise specifically allowed by law, reasonable attorney fees.
+- 1033. (a) In the superior court, costs Costs or any portion of claimed costs shall be as determined by the court in its discretion in a case other than a limited case in accordance with Section 1034 where the prevailing party recovers a judgment that could have been rendered in a court of lesser jurisdiction a limited case. - (b) In a municipal or justice court, when When a prevailing plaintiff in a limited case recovers less than the amount prescribed by law as the maximum limitation upon the jurisdiction of the small claims court division, the following shall apply: - (1) When the party could have brought the action in the small claims court division but did not do so, the court may, in its discretion, allow or deny costs to the prevailing party, or may allow costs in part in any amount as it deems proper. - (2) When the party could not have brought the action in the small claims court division, costs and necessary disbursements shall be limited to the actual cost of the filing fee, the actual cost of service of process, and, when otherwise specifically allowed by law, reasonable attorney fees.
 However, those costs shall only be awarded to the plaintiff if the court is satisfied that prior to the commencement of the action, the plaintiff informed the defendant in writing of the intended legal action against the defendant and that legal action could result in a judgment against the defendant which would include the costs and necessary disbursements allowed by this paragraph.